Rinat Akhmetov Foundation: Work during the conflict in Donbas

-The Foundation’s activity during the Russian invasion of Ukraine
+The Foundation's activity during the Russian invasion of Ukraine

-On 26 February, the Foundation's Founder Rinat Akhmetov donated UAH 150 million for help: “Ukraine is in trouble and each of us is doing everything we can in order to help our country.
+On February 26, the Foundation's Founder Rinat Akhmetov donated UAH 150 million for help: “Ukraine is in trouble and each of us is doing everything we can in order to help our country.
 I helped, I am helping and will continue to help the people of Ukraine”.

 Later, in early March, he said that Russia is the aggressor and Putin is a war criminal.
 In addition, he stressed that the Foundation will be helping people survive by supplying food and medicines, and SCM businesses will be helping the Ukrainian Army defend the country's sovereignty.

-From 24 February to 1 June 2022, it was reported that the Foundation, Rinat Akhmetov's businesses and FC Shakhtar donated UAH 2.4 billion to help Ukraine.
+From February 24 to June 1, 2022, it was reported that the Foundation, Rinat Akhmetov's businesses and FC Shakhtar donated UAH 2.4 billion to help Ukraine.

-The Foundation’s help during the Russian invasion
+The Foundation's help during the Russian invasion

-As of 3 June 2022, the Foundation provided more than 600,000 units of medicines, more than 60,000 blood transfusion bags and over 187,000 food packages for Ukrainian people.
+As of June 3, 2022, the Foundation provided more than 600,000 units of medicines, more than 60,000 blood transfusion bags and over 187,000 food packages for Ukrainian people.
 Since the beginning of the full-scale war, the Foundation has also rendered psychological support to internally displaced persons from zones of military hostilities.
 Its emergency psychological support points operate in Zaporizhzhia, Lviv and Uzhhorod.
-Since 24 February 2022, more than 1,480 people have received the psychological assistance.
+Since February 24, 2022, more than 1,480 people have received the psychological assistance.

 Targeted Assistance and Assistance in Emergencies

 The Project was established to cover expensive and complex treatment courses, including treatment of children, which cannot be totally funded by the state and the national budget.
 Assistance in emergencies project is to provide help to those who suffered from natural and manmade disasters.
-Support was rendered to victims and people whose relatives died in the blasts in Dnepropetrovsk, at Zasyadko, Krasnolimanskaya, Karl Marx, Duvannaya coal mines.
+Support was rendered to victims and people whose relatives died in the blasts in Dnipropetrovsk, at Zasyadko, Krasnolimanskaya, Karl Marx, Duvannaya coal mines.